 This course uses the AQA exam board and is a linear A Level.
 You will be assessed by examination on all content at the end of your two years of study.

 The skills acquired whilst studying A Level Sociology are highly relevant and transferable to a wide number of Higher Education courses such as history, geography, English, law, politics, business, philosophy, media studies, journalism, social work, nursing and criminology.

-Sociology students often go on to careers in teaching, law, research, politics, police and probation services, counselling, events management and business.
+Sociology students often go on to careers in teaching, law, research, politics, the police force and probation services, counselling, events management and business.